 Businessman Lloyd Morrison shows one of his alternative designs for the New Zealand flag in 2010.
 Morrison, who died in 2012, spent years trying unsuccessfully to gain enough signatures for a citizens-initiated referendum (CIR) on changing the New Zealand flag.
 The signatures of at least 10% of registered voters are required to launch a CIR.
 In 2015 and 2016 New Zealand finally held a two-stage consultative referendum on the future of the New Zealand flag

-Other unsuccessful attempts to initiate CIRs have been launched over a range of topics, including prohibiting battery farming of hens, allowing voluntary euthanasia and adopting 'direct democracy by binding referendum'.
+Other unsuccessful attempts to initiate CIRs have been launched over a range of topics, including prohibiting the battery farming of hens and adopting 'direct democracy by binding referendum'.

 Te whakamahi i tēnei tūemi

 Permission of the New Zealand Herald must be obtained before any re-use of this image.